enjoy-binbin/redis-doc/topics/modules-intro.md

 Sometimes it is not possible to know beforehand the number of items of an array.
-As an example, think of a Redis module implementing a FACTOR command that given a number outputs the prime factors.
+As an example, think of a Redis module implementing a FACTOR command that given a number of outputs the prime factors.
 Instead of factorializing the number, storing the prime factors into an array, and later produce the command reply, a better solution is to start an array reply where the length is not known, and set it later.
 This is accomplished